Did you know the JP4 Foundation has received more than $10,000 in matching gifts?

 - We validate the grant request – verify with the individual’s employer that the individual is in fact a volunteer with our organization.

-- The Corporation cuts a check.
+- The company sends a check.